Yonge Street: Route description

 Yonge Street originates on the northern shore of Toronto Bay at Queens Quay as a four-lane arterial road (speed limit 40 km/h) proceeding north.
 Toronto's Harbourfront is built on landfill extended into the bay.
 The former industrial area has been converted from port, rail and industrial uses to a dense, residential, high-rise community.
-Indeed, Canada's future tallest building, SkyTower at Pinnacle One Yonge, is located near the beginning of the street and has the address 1 Yonge Street.
+Indeed, Canada's future tallest building, SkyTower at Pinnacle One Yonge, is located near the beginning of the street.
 The elevated Gardiner Expressway and the congested rail lines of the Toronto railway viaduct on their approach to Union Station pass over Yonge Street.
 The road rises slightly near Front Street, marking the pre-landfill shoreline.
 Here, at the southern edge of the central business district, is the Dominion Public Building, the Meridian Hall and the Hockey Hall of Fame, the latter housed in a former Bank of Montreal office, once Canada's largest bank branch.
 Beyond Front Street, the road passes through the east side of the Financial District, which holds many of Canada's tallest buildings, and passes an entrance to the Allen Lambert Galleria.

 Between Front and Queen Streets, Yonge Street is bounded by historic and commercial buildings, many serving the large weekday workforce concentrated here.
 These include the flagship Toronto locations of the Hudson's Bay Company and Saks Fifth Avenue, both in the historic Simpson's building.
 Yonge Street's entire west side, from Queen to Dundas Streets, is occupied by the Eaton Centre, a multi-storey indoor mall featuring shops along its Yonge Street frontage.
 The east side has two historic performance venues, the Ed Mirvish Theatre (formerly the Canon Theatre and before that, the Pantages) and the Elgin and Winter Garden Theatres.
 In addition, Massey Hall is just to the east on Shuter Street.

 Opposite the north end of the Eaton Centre lies Sankofa Square.
 The area now comprising the square was cleared of several small commercial buildings and redeveloped in the late 1990s and early 2000s.
 It has been outfitted with large video screens, and developed with retail shopping arcades, fountains and seating in a bid to become "Toronto's Times Square".
 It is the site of numerous public events.

 Another stretch of busy retail lines both sides of Yonge Street north of Dundas Street.
 The density of businesses diminishes north of Gerrard Street; residential towers with some ground-floor commercial uses flank this section.
 The Art Deco College Park building, a former shopping complex of the T. Eaton Company, occupies much of the west side of the street from Gerrard Street north to College Street.
 It was converted into a residential and commercial complex after the building of the Eaton Centre.